sysstat/sysstat/FAQ.md

-A: Although sysstat commands use the following abbreviations: kB, MB, etc. as part of the metrics names (e.g. kB_read/s, wkB/s, or even sometimes with a lower 'b': kbmemfree, kbavail...), and the manual pages speak of kilobytes, megabytes, etc., we always actually refer to kibibytes (kiB), mebibytes (MiB),...
+A: Although sysstat commands use the following abbreviations: kB, MB, etc. as part of the metrics names (e.g. kB_read/s, wkB/s, or even sometimes with a lower 'b': kbmemfree, kbavail...), we always actually refer to kibibytes (kiB), mebibytes (MiB),...
 A kibibyte is equal to 1024 bytes, and a mebibyte is equal to 1024 kibibytes.
 Metrics names have been defined many years ago.
 We don't modify them to avoid breaking third-party programs parsing sysstat commands' output.